 - The Chief Officer of Police; - One or more persons who appear to the authority to represent the interests of persons carrying on gambling businesses in the authority's area; and - One or more persons who appear to the authority to represent the interests of persons who are likely to be affected by the exercise of the authority's functions under the Gambling Act 2005.

-A full list of those persons/organisations consulted is provided in full on page 37 .
+A full list of those persons / organisations consulted is provided in full, on page 33 of this policy.